Steam distillation

-Steam distillation is a separation process that consists in distilling water together with other volatile and non-volatile components.
+Steam distillation is a separation process that consists of distilling water together with other volatile and non-volatile components.
 The steam from the boiling water carries the vapor of the volatiles to a condenser; both are cooled and return to the liquid or solid state, while the non-volatile residues remain behind in the boiling container.

 If, as is usually the case, the volatiles are not miscible with water, they will spontaneously form a distinct phase after condensation, allowing them to be separated by decantation or with a separatory funnel.

 Steam distillation can be used when the boiling point of the substance to be extracted is higher than that of water, and the starting material cannot be heated to that temperature because of decomposition or other unwanted reactions.
 It may also be useful when the amount of the desired substance is small compared to that of the non-volatile residues.
 It is often used to separate volatile essential oils from plant material. for example, to extract limonene (boiling point 176 °C) from orange peels.

 Steam distillation once was a popular laboratory method for purification of organic compounds, but it has been replaced in many such uses by vacuum distillation and supercritical fluid extraction.
 It is however much simpler and economical than those alternatives, and remains important in certain industrial sectors.

 In the simplest form, water distillation or hydrodistillation, the water is mixed with the starting material in the boiling container.
 In direct steam distillation, the starting material is suspended above the water in the boiling flask, supported by a metal mesh or perforated screen.
 In dry steam distillation, the steam from a boiler is forced to flow through the starting material in a separate container.
 The latter variant allows the steam to be heated above the boiling point of water (thus becoming superheated steam), for more efficient extraction.